christofs/bibliographie18/analysis/readme.md

 The analyses are based on the RDF version of the data.

 Note that all numbers can be expected to shift slighly as the process of cleaning the data proceeds.
-Collaborative authorship / editorship will most likely be most affected by corrections.
+Collaborative authorship / editorship as well as the publication types will most likely be most affected by corrections.

 ## Distribution of publications per year